tsuereth/glog/content/post/2019/05/19_cubeescape_paradox.md

 rating = ["Meh"]
 +++

-{{% game "Cube Escape: Paradox" %}}Cube Escape: Paradox{{% /game %}} is a weird, spooky, inventive, and <i>mostly</i> satisfying convergence of point-and-click adventure games and an escape-room puzzle.
+<game:Cube Escape: Paradox> is a weird, spooky, inventive, and <i>mostly</i> satisfying convergence of point-and-click adventure games and an escape-room puzzle.

 Its creepy atmosphere is thoroughly executed, between scattered and mysterious symbols, the crow-headed dude in the painting, and moody background music.
 I would argue, though, that it uses too many jump-scare moments; especially since they're fairly neutral on the "scary" scale -- really just sudden, startling movements.